UltraSPARC

 The UltraSPARC is a microprocessor developed by Sun Microsystems and fabricated by Texas Instruments, introduced in mid-1995.
 It is the first microprocessor from Sun to implement the 64-bit SPARC V9 instruction set architecture (ISA).
 Marc Tremblay was a co-microarchitect.

 Microarchitecture

 The UltraSPARC is a four-issue superscalar microprocessor that executes instructions in in-order.
-It has a nine-stage integer pipeline.
+It includes a nine-stage integer pipeline.

 Functional units

 The execution units were simplified relative to the SuperSPARC to achieve higher clock frequencies - an example of a simplification is that the ALUs were not cascaded, unlike the SuperSPARC, to avoid restricting clock frequency.

 The integer register file has 32 64-bit entries.
 As the SPARC ISA uses register windows, of which the UltraSPARC has eight, the actual number of registers is 144.
 The register file has seven read and three write ports.
 The integer register file provides registers to two arithmetic logic units and the load/store unit.
 The two ALUs can both execute arithmetic, logic and shift instructions but only one can execute multiply and divide instructions.

 The floating-point unit consists of five functional units.
 One executes floating point adds and subtracts, one multiplies, one divides and square-roots.
 Two units are for executing SIMD instructions defined by the Visual Instruction Set (VIS).
 The floating-point register file contains thirty-two 64-bit registers.
 It has five read ports and three write ports.